AY2324S1-CS2103-F13-2/tp/docs/UserGuide.md

 - `list` followed by `claim 1 $/-500` deducts $50 from the entitlement fund of the 1st employee in the list.
 - `list` followed by `claim 2 $/+60` adds $60 to the entitlement fund of the 2nd employee in the list.

+### Listing Employees of a Department: department

+List all employees in the specified department.

+Format:  `department d/DEPARTMENT`

+- The `DEPARTMENT` refers to the department name tagged to the employees

+Examples:
+- `department d/Human Resource` returns a list of employees in the Human Resource department.
+- `department d/Marketing` returns a list of employees in the Marketing department.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.